codingfriend1/meanbase/readme.md

 - gulp test

 ####Meanbase has two main goals:
-- To be self-explanitory and effecient for users
+- To be self-explanitory and efficient for users
 - To be fun and customizable for developers.

 ####Code Design Strategy
 - Upon server startup and client-request-theme-change, the server reads the index.html file in server/views/ and adds the active theme's styles and scripts to it as well as passing in some global data for the cms to use.
-It then writes this concatination to client/index.html.
+It then writes this concatenation to client/index.html.
 When scripts and styles are added to the project gulp inserts them into server/views/index.html.
 - Whenever a page is requested ui-router makes a call to the server to get the page data and the template path for the correct view to render.
 This allows pages to each use individual templates that your theme supports.
 - cms/* routes are ignored by this template call.